yrannkv/mcp-edit-math/README.md

    - If you need to force a commit (e.g., for unverified external libs), ask the user first, then use `force_override=True`.
 ```

----

-### 🧘‍♀️ Philosophy: The Meta-Project

-This project is a **materialized Aspiration** — a testament to **Vibecoding**: a state where intuition and logic co-create.

-It emerged from the synergy of **Human Aspiration and AI Execution**.

-The Aspiration was clear: to transcend raw AI coding — powerful, yet *architecturally unconscious*.
-In response, the core Human contribution took form: the **"Supervisor" pattern**, co-designed with **Google Gemini** — a meta-cognitive tool that compels the model to pause, reflect, and verify.

-Thus, Aspiration was not just declared — **it was architected**.

----

 <a id="donate"></a>
 ## ☕ Support the Project